Technology & Science Education

 • Collaborating with relevant stakeholders in formulating and executing STEM education policies in Nigeria.

-• Liaises with FME Parastatals, State Ministries of Education (SMoEs), State Universal Basic Education Board (SUBEBs) and other international donor agencies in STEM projects and activities
+• Liaises with FME Parastatals, State Ministries of Education (SMoEs), State Universal Basic Education Board (SUBEBs) and other international donor agencies in STEM projects and activities.

 • Keeps abreast the developments in STEM Management of State, National and International levels.